Michael Kors: Career

 Kors was a judge on the Emmy-nominated reality television program Project Runway, which aired on Bravo for five seasons; subsequent seasons aired on Lifetime.
 On December 18, 2012, it was announced that Kors would be leaving Project Runway, to be replaced by fellow designer Zac Posen.
 Kors returned to Project Runway in 2016 as a guest judge on the season 15 finale.

 In January 2014, Forbes reported that Kors reached a personal fortune in excess of $1 billion.
 By that time, Michael Kors Holdings had already "minted two billionaires": Silas Chou and Lawrence Stroll.

+Kors celebrated his 40th anniversary in 2021 during lockdown with a filmed runway show on the streets of the Theater District in New York City.
+Supermodels including Naomi Campbell, Helena Christensen and Shalom Harlow walked the show, along with Bella Hadid, Ashley Graham and Paloma Elsesser.

+In 2026, the designer marked 45 years with a live runway show at The Metropolitan Opera House in Lincoln Center, New York.
+Supermodel Christy Turlington walked the show, as did Alex Consani, Amelia Gray and Paloma Elsesser while Uma Thurman, Dakota Fanning, Mary J. Blige and more red carpet favorites watched from the front row.
+The designer toasted the milestone with an after party at PJ Clarke’s.